psychemedia/pentrich-uprising/protest-setlist.md

 \end{center}

 \begin{tabbing}
-00.00 \= WELCOME - \itshape ... see you on the other side
+00.00 \= WELCOME - \itshape no phones / see you on the other side
 \\
 00.45 \> [ WEAVING SONG ]
 \\